ampproject/amp.dev/content/docs/tutorials/converting/resolving-errors.md

 The image below compares how an HTML page if often laid out compared to the approach AMP enforces.
 Notice in the approach on the left how the text reflows each time an ad or image is loaded.
 AMP's approach to layout keeps the text from moving around--even if the images and ads take a long time to load.

-{{ image('/static/img/docs/tutorials/tut-convert-html-layout-system.png', 837, 394, align='', caption='A comparison between how content is normally laid out and AMP's approach') }}
+{{ image('/static/img/docs/tutorials/tut-convert-html-layout-system.png', 837, 394, align='', caption="A comparison between how content is normally laid out and AMP's approach") }}

 The AMP layout system allows for elements on a page to be positioned and scaled in a variety of ways -- fixed dimensions, responsive design, fixed height and more.